 - This dish is traditionally served with corn or flour tortillas or over white rice.

-Variations for Cuban Picadillo
+Recipe Variations for Picadillo

 - Add different vegetables, such as peeled and diced potatoes, diced green bell pepper, frozen peas, and peeled and chopped carrots.